microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 The **recurrence.schedule** is the only client-editable sub-property of **recurrence**.
 By adding a **recurrence.schedule** (whether or not **recurrence** is already defined), clients can change a non-recurring task into a task with _active recurrence_.

-The other two conditions mentioned in the above definition of _active recurrence_ influence whether a **recurrence.schedule** can be added:
+The other two conditions mentioned in the definition of _active recurrence_ influence whether a **recurrence.schedule** can be added:

 - The **percentComplete** property must be less than `100`.
 - The **recurrence.nextInSeriesTaskId** property must be `null` or unassigned.

 Other **recurrence** sub-properties are read-only.
-Supposing they aren't already assigned, the service automatically generates them when the **recurrence.schedule** is added.
+If they aren't already assigned, the service automatically generates them when the **recurrence.schedule** is added.

 ### Trigger recurrence

-The following shows two ways how a the recurrence mechanism can be triggered on a _task with active recurrence_:
+The following shows two ways that a the recurrence mechanism can be triggered on a _task with active recurrence_:

 - [Update the task](/graph/api/plannertask-update) and set **percentComplete** to `100` (also referred to as _completing the task_ or _marking the task complete_).
 - [Delete the task](/graph/api/plannertask-delete).

-In the previous definition for a _task with active recurrence, if any of the 3 conditions isn't met, the recurrence mechanism isn't triggered (no new task is created and **nextInSeriesTaskId** isn't assigned.)
+In the previous definition for a _task with active recurrence, if any of the three conditions isn't met, the recurrence mechanism isn't triggered (no new task is created and **nextInSeriesTaskId** isn't assigned.)

-Instantiation of the new task usually happens immediately, causing occasionally a delay in creating the new task.
+Instantiation of the new task usually happens immediately, which occasionally causes a delay in the creation of the new task.

 The new task has the following properties copied from the now-complete task: **title**, **description**, **checklist items** (set to incomplete), **assignments**, **priority**, and **categories**.
 The **percentComplete** of the new task is set to `0`.
 The **dueDateTime** of the new task is set according to the recurrence schedule.
-The following sub-properties of recurrence are copied: **seriesId**, **recurrenceStartDateTime**, and **schedule**, excepting **schedule.nextOccurrenceDateTime** that is newly calculated for the new task.
+The following sub-properties of recurrence are copied: **seriesId**, **recurrenceStartDateTime**, and **schedule**; **schedule.nextOccurrenceDateTime**  is newly calculated for the new task.
 The other recurrence properties are given appropriate values for the new task.

 ### Discover the next task in a series

 If _task C_ has recurrence defined, and a user marks _task C_ complete (**percentComplete** = `100`), then _task D_ is created to continue the recurrence series. _Task C_ has its **recurrence.nextInSeriesTaskId** property populated with the ID of _task D_.

-On the other hand, if _task C_ is deleted, and the deletion triggers recurrence, then a client must discover the ID of _task D_ by some other means.
+On the other hand, if _task C_ is deleted, and the deletion triggers recurrence, a client must discover the ID of _task D_ by some other means.
 For example, by querying tasks in the same bucket or by consuming the delta sync feed.

 ### Edit a recurring series

 A task with active recurrence can have its recurrence schedule edited.
-Note that **recurrence.schedule** is the only sub-property of recurrence that may be edited.
+Note that **recurrence.schedule** is the only sub-property of recurrence that can be edited.

 For example, a task with active recurrence and a schedule of _weekly every Wednesday_, can have its schedule changed to _monthly on the 15th day of each month_.

 ### Terminate a recurring series

 To terminate a recurring series, set the **recurrence.schedule** property to `null`.
-This is only permitted when **nextInSeriesTaskId** is `null` or unassigned.
+You can only do this when **nextInSeriesTaskId** is `null` or unassigned.

 ### Revive recurrence after termination

 After removing the **recurrence.schedule**, you can add a new **recurrence.schedule** to the task that revives the series.

 Follow the previous steps for _Create a recurring series_.
 The same restrictions apply.
 The original **recurrence.seriesId** and other sub-properties of **recurrence** are unchanged, effectively reinstating or continuing the original series.

 ### Identify the task with active recurrence, within a recurrence series

-Given a **recurrence.seriesId**, a maximum of 1 task with that **seriesId** can have _active recurrence_.
+Given a **recurrence.seriesId**, a maximum of one task with that **seriesId** can have _active recurrence_.

 Completed tasks are hidden from most views.
 It is uncommon for a user to be viewing a task that has been marked complete.
 Deleted tasks can't be viewed.
 This means that in most cases, only one task with active recurrence exists in a recurrence series.
 If the task with active recurrence has had its recurrence deactivated via the schedule being deleted, no tasks with active recurrence in that series exist.

 #### Rare exceptional scenarios

 The following scenarios are rare, though possible.
-Whereas they might appear to a client to be exceptions, in fact the service always maintains integrity for the rule: A maximum of one _task with active recurrence_ in a given _recurrence series_.
+While they might appear to a client to be exceptions, in fact the service always maintains integrity for the rule: a maximum of one _task with active recurrence_ in a given _recurrence series_.
 Guidance is given for disambiguation.

 ##### Causes

 The following shows two possible causes for information appearing to be out of sync:

 - Information hasn't yet reached the fast client-facing storage of Planner.
-The authoritative information source of Planner has the data, but the data hasn't yet been replicated to the request-optimized storage which returns data to clients.
+The authoritative information source of Planner has the data, but the data hasn't yet been replicated to the request-optimized storage that returns data to clients.

 - The recurrence mechanism encountered a temporary failure.
 This means that the new task to continue a series hasn't yet been created; it is usually created within a few seconds or minutes.

 ##### Two tasks with active recurrence in the same recurrence series

-If a client observes two tasks with active recurrence in the same recurrence series, then the task with the smaller **occurrenceId** can be assumed to have already had its recurrence mechanism triggered: The back-end storage of Planner has the **nextInSeriesTaskId** set, but that information hasn't reached the fast client-facing storage yet.
+If a client observes two tasks with active recurrence in the same recurrence series, the task with the smaller **occurrenceId** can be assumed to have already had its recurrence mechanism triggered.
+The back-end storage of Planner has the **nextInSeriesTaskId** set, but that information hasn't reached the fast client-facing storage yet.
 The task with the larger **occurrenceId** is the unique _task with active recurrence_.

 ##### A task with active recurrence has a smaller occurrenceId than another in the same recurrence series

 Similar to the previous "two tasks with active recurrence", this second situation might be observed if the task with the larger **occurrenceId** has its recurrence deactivated (**recurrence.schedule** = `null`).
-The existence of a task with a larger **occurrenceId** implies that any tasks with smaller **occurrenceId** in that series don't have _active recurrence_; even if the task with the larger **occurrenceId** doesn't have _active recurrence_ either.
+The existence of a task with a larger **occurrenceId** implies that any tasks with smaller **occurrenceId** in that series don't have _active recurrence_, even if the task with the larger **occurrenceId** doesn't have _active recurrence_ either.

 ##### Zero tasks with active recurrence in a series